justinsudev/stock-analysis-tool/README.md

 A Python-based tool for analyzing stock market data, comparing multiple stocks, and forecasting future trends using machine learning techniques.

+## Note
+This project was originally programmed and hosted on Glitch (an online IDE).
+It has since been exported from Glitch and imported to Github.

 ## Features

 - **Single Stock Analysis**: Analyze individual stocks with moving averages and volatility metrics